Family Connections Program

 Infant and Child Home Assessment

-The Circle of Life Program will administer the Infant and Child Home Assessment to Canoe Creek, Soda Creek and Williams Lake Indian Band.
-A Community Health Representative/Home Visitor/Community Health Nurse will make a referral to the Circle of Life Program and the Program Manager will meet with the new family.
+The Family Connections Program will administer the Infant and Child Home Assessment to Canoe Creek, Soda Creek and Williams Lake Indian Band members.
+A Community Health Representative/Home Visitor/Community Health Nurse will make a referral to the Family Connections Program and the Program Manager will meet with the new family.
 In addition, there may be times when a family may be identified as needing an infant child risk assessment completed; however, may not be in the prenatal program.
-The Circle of Life Program Manager will assess eligibility.
+The Mental Health & Addictions Program Manager will assess eligibility.

-- To be active in the CPNP or the Circle of Life Program
+• To be active in the CPNP or the Family Connections Program

 Safety Package Items